Francis-Subasinghe/SellSmart/README.md

 ├── Dockerfile              # Docker configuration
 ├── README.md               # Project documentation
-└── mlruns/                 # MLflow experiment tracking folder Contributing
+└── mlruns/                 # MLflow experiment tracking folder

+### Known Issues
+- **Python Version Mismatch:**
+  The MLflow model was saved using Python 3.10.12, but the project currently runs on Python 3.12.3.
+This might lead to compatibility issues in specific environments.
+For optimal compatibility, it is recommended to use Python 3.10 in your environment.
+  Despite this, the API and project demonstrate key technologies such as Flask API development, MLflow integration, and AWS deployment.

+Contributing
 Contributions are welcome!
 Feel free to: